-*-OC Format Sans started as a bespoke font design for Bellamy’s mid-century inspired reference manual Analogue Photography where readability and a stylistic reference to the period were key.
+*-OC Format Sans started as a bespoke font design for the mid-century inspired reference manual Analogue Photography.
 Drawing from the timeless elegance of Futura and the functional typesetting of Akzidenz Grotesk it fuses the aesthetic foundation of a geometric sans with the proportions and rhythm of a neo-grotesque.

 -OC Format Stencil is a variable font with three axes: Offset to adjust a glyph’s position relative to the baseline, Jumble to alter the angle of each piece of a glyph relative to the others, and Split to vertically pull apart the pieces of a glyph.
 Adjusting each axis and the three combined in a Mix allows type to transition seamlessly from functional cutout to an exploded, expressive and musical design.